-TC is a very active member of the Texas Lawyers Assistance Program as a volunteer and is a member of the State Bar’s Standing Committee for the Lawyers Assistance Program.
+TC is a very active member of the Texas Lawyers Assistance Program as a volunteer and is a former member of the State Bar’s Standing Committee for the Lawyers Assistance Program.
 He is also an active member of the Texas Lawyers Concerned for Lawyers group and was the 2016 President of the organization.
 TC is a staunch advocate for recovery from mental health and drug and alcohol addiction issues that plague the legal profession.
 He routinely speaks at conventions and local meetings about recovery methods and resources available to the legal community.

 When not in the office, TC can be found fly fishing in New Mexico or Colorado, walking his two toy poodles, Teddy and Beau, or traveling internationally with his wife, Kathleen

 AREAS OF PRACTICE